shuzhao-li-lab/mass2chem/README.md

 1) high-resolution calculation needs update
 2) Open babel binding is not worthy the trouble

+E.g. in pychemy.adducts, it's wrong to use ('M+3H', 0.33,  1.0073),
+because the computing error in 0.33 (correct is 1/3) is far too large for mass precision.

-Included as stripped version in "mass2chem.chem" for now.
+Pychemy is included as stripped version in "mass2chem.chem" for now, but only used for formula handling.

 ## Related